leovandriel/csynth/README.md

 # CSynth

-*A simple synth in C.*
+_A simple synth in C._

 ## Usage

-Play examples with PortAudio:

-    ./play.c

-Samples examples into a WAV file (replace `player` with wav player):

-    ./write.c && player output/example.wav

-## PortAudio

-PortAudio is only needed for running `play.c`.
-To install PortAudio on Mac:
-`brew install portaudio`.
+CSynth is a header-only library.
+Most functionality is accessible through `src/func/all.h`.

+To get started, check out the [examples](examples) folder, e.g. by running:

+    ./examples/beep.c

+This requires GCC and [PortAudio](https://www.portaudio.com/) binaries to be installed.
+You can also use CSynth without PortAudio; simply replace `play(..)` with `write(..)` to write to a WAV file.

-## Example
+## Tutorial

-To create music in CSynth, we nest basic (mathematical) functions into sounds, instruments, and compositions.
+To create music in CSynth, you combine basic (mathematical) functions to create sounds, instruments, and compositions.
+Let's create a single note with reverb.

-Let's start simple.
-To play a 440 Hz sine wave for two seconds, run:
+Start by playing a 440 Hz sine wave for two seconds:

 ```c
 play(sine(A4), 2);